 Rating & Grading

-• It has received Grading “AA” in Code of Conduct Assessment (CoCA) conducted by ACCESS-ASSIST in 2016.
+• It has received Grading “C2” for Code of Conduct Assessment in August 2018 conducted by SMERA.

 • Jagaran received Skoch Order-of-Merit award in September 2016.

 Service Excellence: Provide unfailing service at the right place and at the right time.